 4. You do not disclose things related to your past

-For a relationship to be healthy and strong it is important that there is trust and no secrets between the partners.
-But if you are trying to hide or not telling something important about your past relationships then it may someday ruin your relationship.
+For a relationship to be healthy and strong, there must be trust and no secrets between the partners.
+But if you are trying to hide or do not talk about something important about your past relationships, it may someday ruin what you currently have.

-The burden of not sharing the memories of your past will be an obstacle to your happy future.
-Sometimes over sharing can lead to some issues too.
-But if you are carrying a past relationship trauma then it’s best to let your partner know about it so that they would understand you better.
+The burden of not sharing the memories of your past will be an obstacle towards a happy future.
+Sometimes, oversharing can lead to some issues too.
+But if you are carrying past relationship trauma then it’s best to let your partner know about it so that they would understand you better.

 5. Your commitment will be lacking

 Commitment will become an issue for you if you have been in a sour relationship in the past.
-But remember past is past and you should not let it affect your present.
+But remember, the past is now behind you, and you should not let it affect what’s yet to come.

 6. You feel depressed

 Anxiety is something that gradually eats into your personality and then eventually into your relationship.
-If you let the emotional scars of a past relationship to add to your anxiety then you are making a huge mistake.
-Correct it immediately.
+If you let the emotional scars of a past relationship add to your anxiety, then you are making a huge mistake.

 Related Reading: What Is New Relationship Anxiety?
 8 Signs And 5 Ways To Deal With It

-If people around you are talking about him or her, then it is fine because you cannot control what others have to say.
-But if you are trying to bring your ex into your conversation, then it is bad.
-You are harming your relationship more than ever.
+If people around you are talking about him/her, then it is fine because you cannot control what others have to say.
+But if you are trying to bring your ex into your conversation, then it could be a cause for concern.
+You could be harming your relationship more than ever.

-As, it is a sign that you are not over him/her and you are still living in your past; this will definitely hurt your current partner.
-This is something you should immediately stop.
+Constantly talking about an old flame could be a glaring sign that you’re not over them, and you are still living in your past.
+This will hurt your current partner and is something you should immediately stop.
 And the last thing you should ever do is talk about your ex in your intimate moments.

 8. You still stalk your ex

-When you keep on stalking your ex on social media and know more about what he/she is doing in their lives, your present partner is bound to get annoyed.
-This will cause your relationship to crumble because nobody would love to have a partner who is not dedicated to him or her and keeps on thinking about the past lover.
+When you keep stalking your ex on social media and know more about what he/she is doing in their lives, your present partner is bound to get annoyed.
+This will cause your relationship to crumble because nobody likes to have a partner who is not dedicated to him/her and keeps on thinking about their past lover.